Quantum spacetime: Overview

 Physical spacetime is a quantum spacetime when in quantum mechanics position and momentum variables $x,p$ are already noncommutative, obey the Heisenberg uncertainty principle, and are continuous.
 Because of the Heisenberg uncertainty relations, greater energy is needed to probe smaller distances.
 Ultimately, according to gravity theory, the probing particles form black holes that destroy what was to be measured.
-The process cannot be repeated, so it cannot be counted as a measurement.

-This limited measurability led many to expect that our usual picture of continuous commutative spacetime breaks down at Planck scale distances, if not sooner.
+The process cannot be repeated, so it cannot be considered to be a measurement.
+This limited measurability led many to expect that the usual picture of continuous commutative spacetime breaks down at Planck scale distances, if not sooner.

-Again, physical spacetime is expected to be quantum because physical coordinates are already slightly noncommutative.

-The astronomical coordinates of a star are modified by gravitational fields between us and the star, as in the deflection of light by the sun, one of the classic tests of general relativity.
+Physical spacetime is expected to be quantum because physical coordinates are slightly noncommutative.
+The astronomical coordinates of a star are modified by gravitational fields between the observer and the star, as in the deflection of light by the sun, one of the classic tests of general relativity.
 Therefore, the coordinates actually depend on gravitational field variables.

-According to quantum theories of gravity these field variables do not commute;

-therefore coordinates that depend on them likely do not commute.
+According to quantum theories of gravity, these field variables do not commute; therefore coordinates that depend on them likely do not commute.